Would you like to be a mompreneur? Want to use the knowledge you gained during motherhood to start a business? Why not!

 Use this valuable knowledge for business by becoming an online educator.
 You can ruin classes through live video streaming or create online courses and upload them on Learning Management Systems (LMS) platforms, like Teachable.

 You can also run webinars or even offer ‘consultations’.
 Don’t forget about mixing all these methods for achieving the maximum result.
-And be sure to add a blog as well.
-This will help with your online marketing.
+And be sure to start a blog as well.
+This will help with your online branding.

 3. Start a babysitting service